2020 Suzuki Jimny 4X4 Review: Small Off-Road Vehicle | 1.5 102Hp | It’s been about 50 years since Suzuki produced the progenitor of Suzuki Jimny.

 In its segment, that of city cars, there are no rivals.
 The Panda 4×4 is approaching for Suzuki Ignis 4×4 style and off-road capability.
 The real off-road vehicles on the market are few, more significant, and (much) more expensive: the iconic ones like the Jimny are the Mercedes G-Class, the Jeep Wrangler, and the Toyota Land Cruiser.

-Those looking for a real off-road in pocket format has no alternative.
+Those looking for a real off-road in pocket format have no alternative.
 The 2020 Suzuki Jimny 4X4 could also get by as a city car: its mini size, good visibility, and high seating are winning weapons in the traffic.
 And parking on an island of traffic could not be more straightforward.